Emanuele Iannone

 Hamburg, Germany

 In February 2024, I earned a Ph.D. in Computer Science at the University of Salerno (UNISA), Italy.
-I defended a thesis on software vulnerabilities in the field of Software Maintenance and Evolution (thesis title: There’s Something about Vulnerabilities: Empirical Comprehension and Novel Automated Approaches), supervised (and academically raised) by Prof. Fabio Palomba at the Software Engineering (SeSa) Lab.
+I defended a thesis on software vulnerabilities in the context of software maintenance and evolution (thesis title: There’s Something about Vulnerabilities: Empirical Comprehension and Novel Automated Approaches), supervised (and academically raised) by Prof. Fabio Palomba at the Software Engineering (SeSa) Lab.

 :bangbang: AI for Software Security Engineering